 This was what killed the Clayfighter series.
 Clayfighter 63 1/3 had a long and troubled development history, with the biggest issue being an abrupt porting from the Vapor Ware M2 gaming system to the Nintendo 64.
 Since the N64's cartridge limitations couldn't handle fluid 2D animation very well (mind you, this is when an N64 cartridge was typically only 64 or 96 Megs), many corners were cut: the animation was stripped down, many of the game's planned fighters were cut from the final game, etc. Plus, Interplay was rushed to get the game out in time for the 1997 holiday season, resulting in a clearly unfinished game with numerous glitches and undercooked gameplay mechanics.
 Meanwhile, the PlayStation was supposed to have its own Clayfighter game called Clayfighter X-Treme, but it was scrapped at the last minute for being behind schedule.
 The Clayfighter 63 1/3 debacle was so bad that, about six months later, Interplay released a rental-only update titled Clayfighter: Sculptor's Cut that addressed some of 63 1/3's problems but wasn't enough to save the series from becoming the laughingstock of the fighting game genre (and not in the way Interplay intended).

 Yoshio Sakamoto, co-creator of Metroid, was responsible for a good deal of meddling when developing Metroid: Other M. He demanded complete creative control over the project, hiring Team Ninja to put the game together only because his own team at Nintendo did not have the capacity to develop it.
 The Wii Remote-only scheme was not only his idea, but he actively insisted that this scheme was to be used exclusively, which was frequently questioned by Team Ninja employees who wanted a Nunchuk.
 He even noticed problems with the control scheme, but kept it anyway.
 There was also one part where he forced the composer to make a piano piece in a matter of a day.
 He was also responsible for the American localization, directing the voice actors despite not being a native English speaker.
-It's been said that Jennifer Hale, who provided the voice of Samus in the Metroid Prime series, auditioned to reprise her role in this game, but Sakamoto chose Jessica Martin, who had never done any voice acting for a video game before, over her.
-And even then, Martin's famously unemotive performance was the result not of her lack of talent, but of his insistence that she deliver the lines in a repressed way.
+It's been said that Jennifer Hale, who provided the voice of Samus Aran in the Metroid Prime series, auditioned to reprise her role for this game, but Sakamoto, for reasons known only to himself, chose Jessica Martin, who had never done any voice acting for a video game before, over her.
+And even then, Martin's famously unemotive performance was not the result of her lack of talent, but of his insistence that she deliver the lines in a repressed way.

 The Sega Saturn was plagued with executive meddling that in the end, majorly screwed the console over outside Japan and was a major player to Sega leaving the console business.
 The most infamous example of executive meddling in all of video game history was the botched surprise launch date for North America, moving the Sega Saturn's original release date from September 9, 1995 in North America (dubbed as "Saturnday") to May 11, 1995, announcing the switch that very day at their E3 1995 conference.
 This heavily backfired on Sega for several reasons, and played a giant role in the failure of the Saturn.